fikri-ardi/fikri-dev/README.md

 - 👋 Hi, I’m Muhammad Fikri Ardi form Indonesia
 - 👀 I’m a full-stack developer
 - 🌱 I’m currently learning and will never stop to learn
-- 📫 How to reach me :
+- 📫 You can contact me at muhammadfikriardi@gmail.com
-  email : muhammadfikriardi@gmail.com

 <!---
 fikri-dev/fikri-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.